 Currently, Azure SQL Database Threat Detection detects potential vulnerabilities and SQL injection attacks, and anomalous database access patterns.

-Upon receiving threat detection email notification, users are able to navigate and view the relevant audit records using the deep link in the mail that opens an audit viewer and/or preconfigured auditing Excel template that shows the relevant audit records around the time of the suspicious event according to the following:
+Upon receiving a threat-detection email notification, users are able to navigate and view the relevant audit records through a deep link in the mail.
+The link opens an audit viewer or a preconfigured auditing Excel template that shows the relevant audit records around the time of the suspicious event, according to the following:

-Relevant audit storage table that was used at the time of the event to write audit log
+Relevant audit storage table that was used at the time of the event to write the audit log.

-Audit records of the following hour since the event occurs.
+Audit records of the hour immediately following the event occurrence.

-Audit records with similar event ID at the time of the event (optional for some detectors)
+Audit records with a similar event ID at the time of the event (optional for some detectors).

-Deterministic Detection – detects suspicious patterns (rules based) in the SQL client queries that match known attacks.
-This methodology has high detection and low false positive, however limited coverage because it falls within the category of “atomic detections”.
+Deterministic detection: Detects suspicious patterns (rules based) in the SQL client queries that match known attacks.
+This methodology has high detection and low false positive, but limited coverage because it falls within the category of “atomic detections.”

-Behavioural Detection – defects anomalous activity, which is abnormal behavior for the database that was not seen during the last 30 days.
-An example for SQL client anomalous activity can be a spike of failed logins/queries, high volume of data being extracted, unusual canonical queries, and unfamiliar IP addresses used to access the database
+Behavioral detection: Detects anomalous activity, which is abnormal behavior in the database that was not seen during the most recent 30 days.
+Examples of SQL client anomalous activity can be a spike of failed logins or queries, a high volume of data being extracted, unusual canonical queries, or unfamiliar IP addresses used to access the database.

 Application Gateway Web Application Firewall

-Web Application Firewall is a feature of Azure Application Gateway that provides protection to web applications that use application gateway for standard Application Delivery Control functions.
-Web application firewall does this by protecting them against most of the OWASP top 10 common web vulnerabilities
+Web Application Firewall (WAF) is a feature of Azure Application Gateway that provides protection to web applications that use an application gateway for standard application delivery control functions.
+Web Application Firewall does this by protecting them against most of the Open Web Application Security Project (OWASP) top 10 common web vulnerabilities.

-Detection of common application misconfigurations (that is, Apache, IIS, etc.)
+Detection of common application misconfigurations (that is, Apache, IIS, and so on).

-Configuring WAF at Application Gateway provides the following benefit to you:
+Configuring WAF at your application gateway provides the following benefits:

-Protect your web application from web vulnerabilities and attacks without modification to backend code.
+Protects your web application from web vulnerabilities and attacks without modification of the back-end code.

-Protect multiple web applications at the same time behind an application gateway.
-Application gateway supports hosting up to 20 websites behind a single gateway that could all be protected against web attacks.
+Protects multiple web applications at the same time behind an application gateway.
+An application gateway supports hosting up to 20 websites.

-Monitor your web application against attacks using real-time report generated by application gateway WAF logs.
+Monitors web applications against attacks by using real-time reports that are generated by application gateway WAF logs.

-Certain compliance controls require all internet facing end points to be protected by a WAF solution.
-By using application gateway with WAF enabled, you can meet these compliance requirements.
+Helps meet compliance requirements.
+Certain compliance controls require all internet-facing endpoints to be protected by a WAF solution.

-Anomaly Detection – an API built with Azure Machine Learning
+Anomaly Detection API: Built with Azure Machine Learning

-Anomaly Detection is an API built with Azure Machine Learning that is useful for detecting different types of anomalous patterns in your time series data.
-The API assigns an anomaly score to each data point in the time series, which can be used for generating alerts, monitoring through dashboards or connecting with your ticketing systems.
+The Anomaly Detection API is an API that's useful for detecting a variety of anomalous patterns in your time series data.
+The API assigns an anomaly score to each data point in the time series, which can be used for generating alerts, monitoring through dashboards, or connecting with your ticketing systems.

 The Anomaly Detection API can detect the following types of anomalies on time series data:

-Spikes and Dips: For example, when monitoring the number of login failures to a service or number of checkouts in an e-commerce site, unusual spikes or dips could indicate security attacks or service disruptions.
+Spikes and dips: When you're monitoring the number of login failures to a service or number of checkouts in an e-commerce site, unusual spikes or dips could indicate security attacks or service disruptions.

-Positive and negative trends: When monitoring memory usage in computing, for instance, shrinking free memory size is indicative of a potential memory leak; when monitoring service queue length, a persistent upward trend may indicate an underlying software issue.
+Positive and negative trends: When you're monitoring memory usage in computing, shrinking free memory size indicates a potential memory leak.
+For service queue length monitoring, a persistent upward trend might indicate an underlying software issue.

-Level changes and changes in dynamic range of values: For example, level changes in latencies of a service after a service upgrade or lower levels of exceptions after upgrade can be interesting to monitor.
+Level changes and changes in dynamic range of values: Level changes in latencies of a service after a service upgrade or lower levels of exceptions after upgrade can be interesting to monitor.

 Flexible and robust detection: The anomaly detection models allow users to configure sensitivity settings and detect anomalies among seasonal and non-seasonal data sets.
 Users can adjust the anomaly detection model to make the detection API less or more sensitive according to their needs.
 This would mean detecting the less or more visible anomalies in data with and without seasonal patterns.

 Proactive and actionable detection: Slow trend and level change detection can be applied for early anomaly detection.
-The early abnormal signals detected can be used to direct humans to investigate and act on the problem areas.
-In addition, root cause analysis models and alerting tools can be developed on top of this anomaly detection API service.
+The early abnormal signals that are detected can be used to direct humans to investigate and act on the problem areas.
+In addition, root cause analysis models and alerting tools can be developed on top of this anomaly-detection API service.

-The anomaly detection API is an effective and efficient solution for a wide range of scenarios like service health & KPI monitoring, IoT, performance monitoring, and network traffic monitoring.
+The anomaly-detection API is an effective and efficient solution for a wide range of scenarios, such as service health and KPI monitoring, IoT, performance monitoring, and network traffic monitoring.
 Here are some popular scenarios where this API can be useful: